ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 1. Select a data type for all genes with or without precision.
 2. Select a data type for each individual gene with or without precision.

-Let's discuss things by examples.
+Let us look at some examples.

 ### Data Type for All Genes without Precision